 After Rob Kivell’s departure, Garry Matson stepped up as a leader on defence.
 He averaged over a point a game and provided muscle on the back end.
 In 1980-81, Matson attended the Victoria Cougars training camp and previously played for the Kerry Park Islanders of the South Vancouver Island Hockey League.

 In January, Garry Matson, Darrell Pederson, and Len Evans were named to the BCJHL Coastal Division All-Star team.
 The annual All-Star game took place in Kelowna with the Coastal Division winning 5-3 over the Interior All-Stars

 The heavily weighted schedule saw the Bucs facing the Cowichan Capitals more than any other team.
 The Island rivalry was lopsided in favour of Esquimalt.
 The Bucs downed the Capitals 6-2 on January 26th for their 11th victory in a row over Cowichan.
 Brian Silverson scored a pair, with Al Loring turning aside 42 shots.
 Darryl Reaugh made 31 saves in net for the Capitals.
 The next season, Reaugh joined the Kamloops Blazers and was selected by the Edmonton Oilers in the second round of the NHL entry draft.

-Reg Midgley was hospitalized after suffering a heart attack at the end of January.
+At the end of January, Reg Midgley was hospitalized after suffering a heart attack.
 He made a full recovery, but in the meantime, Stu Lawrie stepped in and took over the day-to-day operations.